bloodstiller/bloodstiller.com/content/Portswigger/sqli_lab_7.md

 {{< figure src="/ox-hugo/2025-11-14_11-20.png" >}}

 We already know the "category" parameter is vulnerable based on the previous lab however let's re-verify this.
-~~Note~~: We can also see the string it wants us to display, this is useful as we can already infer it's not running MSSQL but instead MySQL as the host is ubuntu &amp; we can use this partial string to help with our python scripting later.
++Note+: We can also see the string it wants us to display, this is useful as we can already infer it's not running MSSQL but instead MySQL as the host is ubuntu &amp; we can use this partial string to help with our python scripting later.

 ### Establishing SQLi: {#establishing-sqli}